fortunejuggle/src/docs/lpic2.211.1.md

 Postfix.
 The following paragraphs will explain more about TLS-specific Postfix directives and about configuring Postfix for use with TLS.

-At the time of writing, TLSv1.3 is the latest TLS version.
-TLSv1.3 has reached DRAFT status, and it will be a matter of time before it hits the streets.
+TLSv1.3 is the latest TLS version.
 There will be some noteworthy changes between TLSv1.2 and TLSv1.3.
 Up to TLSv1.2, a ciphersuite consisted of an authentication algorithm, an encryption algorithm, a message digest algorithm and a key exchange algorithm.
 These four algorithms work together and are defined by their acronyms.
 From TLSv1.3 onward, the ciphersuite will consist of only the encryption and message authentication algorithm.

 The following paragraphs are ment to assist you in getting Postfix with